America’s First Collector Car Auction Company

-Considered a smashing success by everyone, this one event set the stage for a museum and the annual collector car auction based in Tulsa.
+Considered a smashing success by everyone, the stage was set for a museum and the annual collector car auction in Tulsa.
 The Antiques, Inc. Car Museum in Muskogee showcased the largest private collection of Rolls-Royces in the world.
-Other fabulous cars such as Isotta Fraschinis, Talbot Lagos, Duesenbergs, Packards, Ferrari’s and unusual steam and electric cars housed in their museum have made Leake a household name for 50 years of car collecting and expertise worldwide.
+Other fabulous cars such as Isotta Fraschinis, Talbot Lagos, Duesenbergs, Packards, Ferrari’s and unusual steam and electric cars housed in their museum made Leake a household name for decades.